-The trajectory from a San Francisco apartment to a personal equity stake valued at $30 billion presents a staggering paradox for an organization founded as a non-profit entity.
-As OpenAI President Greg Brockman took the stand in federal court this week, the legal battle between Elon Musk and the AI pioneer shifted from abstract debates over artificial general intelligence (AGI) to the granular, uncomfortable reality of massive wealth accumulation.
+The journey from a small San Francisco apartment to a personal equity stake valued at $30 billion presents a staggering paradox for an organization originally founded as a non-profit entity.
+As OpenAI President Greg Brockman took the stand in federal court this week, the legal battle between Elon Musk and the AI pioneer shifted from abstract debates over artificial general intelligence (AGI) to the uncomfortable reality of massive wealth accumulation.

-The cross-examination conducted by Musk’s attorney, Steven Molo, focused heavily on the financial windfall experienced by OpenAI’s leadership.
-During the proceedings in Oakland, Brockman revealed that his current equity stake in the company could be worth as much as $30 billion.
-This revelation stands in sharp contrast to the early days of the lab, when Brockman initially pledged a $100,000 donation to help establish the nonprofit.
+During cross-examination in Oakland, Brockman revealed that his current equity stake in the company could be worth as much as $30 billion.
+This figure stands in stark contrast to the early days of the lab, when Brockman initially pledged a $100,000 donation to help establish the non-profit.

 Structural Shifts and Mission Integrity

-A central tension in the trial involves the 2019 transition of OpenAI from a pure nonprofit to a structure that includes a for-profit arm.
-This shift allowed for the creation of significant value for employees and executives, even as the original foundation retained a massive stake.
-Brockman testified that the foundation itself holds an interest worth over $150 billion, dwarfing his personal holdings and suggesting that the organization's primary wealth remains tied to its mission-driven core.
+A central tension in the trial involves OpenAI's 2019 transition from a pure non-profit to a structure that includes a for-profit arm.
+This shift allowed for the creation of significant value for executives, even as the original foundation retained a massive stake.
+Brockman testified that the foundation itself holds an interest worth over $150 billion, suggesting that the organization's primary wealth remains tied to its mission-driven core.

-The distribution of power within the company is clearly delineated by the following breakdown:
+The current distribution of power and ownership within the company is delineated as follows:

 - The OpenAI Foundation maintains a 27% stake in the company.